MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/configure-availability-group-for-distributed-transactions.md

 A distributed transaction spans two or more databases.
 As the transaction manager, DTC coordinates the transaction between SQL Server instances, and other data sources.
 Each instance of the [!INCLUDE[SQLServer](../../../includes/ssnoversion_md.md)] database engine can operate as a resource manager.
 When an availability group is configured with `DTC_SUPPORT = PER_DB`, the databases can operate as resource managers.
 For more information, see the MS DTC documentation.

 A transaction with two or more databases in a single instance of the database engine is actually a distributed transaction.
-The instance manages the distributed transaction internally; to the user, it operates as a local transaction. [!INCLUDE[SQL2017](../../../includes/sssqlv14-md.md)] handles all cross-database transactions as distributed transactions when databases are in an availability group configured with `DTC_SUPPORT = PER_DB` - even within a single instance of SQL Server.
+The instance manages the distributed transaction internally; to the user, it operates as a local transaction. [!INCLUDE[SQL2017](../../../includes/sssqlv14-md.md)] promotes all cross-database transactions to distributed transactions when databases are in an availability group configured with `DTC_SUPPORT = PER_DB` - even within a single instance of SQL Server.

 At the application, a distributed transaction is managed much the same as a local transaction.
 At the end of the transaction, the application requests the transaction to be either committed or rolled back.
 A distributed commit must be managed differently by the transaction manager to minimize the risk that a network failure may result in some resource managers successfully committing while others roll back the transaction.
 This is achieved by managing the commit process in two phases (the prepare phase and the commit phase), which is known as a two-phase commit (2PC).